6529-Collections/nftdelegation/README.md

 14 | NFT rentals
 15 | View Access
 16 | Manage Access
+17 | Mint To Address
-17 to 949 | Reserved by NFTDelegation.com for future Active (Canonical) Use Cases
+18 to 949 | Reserved by NFTDelegation.com for future Active (Canonical) Use Cases

 ### Special Use Cases